calexluke/msp430BuiltInIO/README.md

 Use this library to simplify how you use the built-in buttons and LEDs on the MSP430FR6989 board.

-Include msp430BuiltInIO.h/.c in your msp430 project and simplify how you use the built-in IO.
+Include msp430BuiltInIO.h and msp430BuiltInIO.c in your msp430 project and simplify how you use the built-in IO.

 ## Setup